FusionAuth/fusionauth-site/site/_posts/2022-06-28-remix-demo.md

 You will also need a working FusionAuth instance.
 The easiest way to get this for testing purposes is to have a short conversation with a member of our [Sales team](/contact) who will be able to provision a cloud instance for you.
 The second fastest way is to use the [Docker install](/docs/v1/tech/installation-guide/docker).
 The third fastest way is to use the Fast Path install detailed in our [Five Minute Setup Guide](/docs/v1/tech/5-minute-setup-guide).

 You need to create a user and an application in FusionAuth, since that is going to be your user data store.
-The application is configuration that represents the Remix application.
+The application represents the Remix application in FusionAuth.
 You can learn more about [users](/docs/v1/tech/core-concepts/users) and [applications](/docs/v1/tech/core-concepts/applications).

 Another option is to use the [Kickstart project](https://github.com/FusionAuth/fusionauth-example-kickstart/tree/master/fusionauth) and [Kickstart](https://fusionauth.io/docs/v1/tech/installation-guide/kickstart).
 This will only work with the latter two installation options, but that's the data I will use for the rest of this tutorial.